OHDSI/ETL-CDMBuilder/README.md

 Dependencies
 ============
  * A SQL Server database of the OMOP Vocabulary must be accessible within your network.
 This will be used to map source concepts into CDM concepts.
+ * In the VOCAB_ADDITIONS folder, you will need to append these files to the OMOP Vocabulary (i.e. add the SOURCE_TO_CONCEPT_MAP_JANSSEN file to the records already in SOURCE_TO_CONCEPT_MAP and do the same for the VOCABULARY table with VOCABULARY_JANSSEN).

 Getting Started
 ===============